Publications

 2005

 Kenny, Anthony.
 Medieval Philosophy.
 A New History of Western Philosophy.
 Oxford: Clarendon Press, 2005.
+Passing references to Grosseteste.
+‘Grosseteste on omnipotence’ is the subject of pp. 298-9.

 Lewis, Neil.
 ‘Robert Grosseteste and the Continuum’, in Albertus Magnus Und Die Anfange Der Aristoteles-Rezeption Im Lateinischen Mittelalter: Von Richardus Rufus Bis Zu Franciscus de Mayronis, 159-87, eds.
 Ludger Honnefelder, Rega Wood, Mechtild Dreyer and Marc-Aeilko Aris.
 Münster: Aschendorff, 2005.